×

 • Basal: This is similar to the mid-ventricular type, except that the ring or belt appears higher up.
 Only the area below the belt functions normally.
 It is rare to have this condition.

-• Focal: This is an extremely rare type and only a small area of the heart is affected compared to the other types.
+• Focal: This is an extremely rare type; only a small area of the heart is affected compared to the other types.
 The area that is affected sticks out like a bulge from the rest of the heart.
 Resultantly, the opposite side of your heart curves inward towards the bulge.

 Symptoms of Broken Heart Syndrome

 Symptoms of broken heart syndrome show up within minutes or hours after the stressful event.
-When stress hormones are released temporarily, it stuns your heart muscle and the symptoms resemble that of a heart attack.
+When stress hormones are released temporarily, it stuns your heart muscle, and the symptoms resemble that of a heart attack.
 You could have any of the following symptoms:

 • Sudden or severe chest pain (angina)